mrbalihai/north-gl/README.md

 # North GL (WIP)

-This is intended to be an application to serve as an abstraction to regl to load arbitrary OBJ models and render them in a 3D scene using webgl.
+This is an experiment using [Regl](regl.party) to build a basic model loader using Typescript.

+Current goals are to get an arbitrary OBJ model loaded in and rendered on the scene.

+Currently a work in progress.